 Mount Hope Cemetery

-The cemetery, established in 1838, is a popular destination for Rochester residents seeking a peaceful retreat from the bustling city.
+Established in 1838, the cemetery is a popular destination for Rochester residents seeking a peaceful retreat from the bustling city.
 Walkers, runners, and bikers often use the well-maintained roadways, even during the colder months.
 While the landscape is delightful year-round, this beautiful Victorian cemetery is extraordinary in October.
 The diversity of trees in the arboretum displays a vibrant array of colors, with bold yellows and reds carpeting the ground before the snow arrives.
-The cemetery is divided into two sections: the south side, which is the newer area, and the north side, which is older and home to notable figures such as Nathaniel Rochester, Susan B. Anthony, and Frederick Douglass.
+The cemetery is divided into two sections: the south side, the newer area, and the north side, which is older and home to notable figures such as Nathaniel Rochester, Susan B. Anthony, and Frederick Douglass.
 The north section’s winding cobblestone roads are best explored on foot and provide a glimpse into the cemetery’s rich history, ecology, and geology.
 Maps and guided tours are available to provide more in-depth information about the land’s fascinating past, including ice age landforms and fossils.
 There are several entrances, including the main south entrance at 1133 Mount Hope Avenue and the north gatehouse entrance at 791 Mount Hope Avenue

 The Strong National Museum of Play

-There are vibrant summer gardens to enjoy outside the museum and an engaging installation in the middle of Chestnut Street that are free to explore.
+There are vibrant summer gardens to enjoy outside the museum and an engaging installation in the middle of Chestnut Street that is free to explore.
 For year-round enjoyment, the rainforest environment in the museum’s indoor Dancing Wings Butterfly Garden provides a perfect retreat during winter, as it is the only year-round garden of its kind in the area.
 Admission fee.
 1 Manhattan Square Drive

 Strong National Museum of Play